 Driving someone else’s car (non-owner driver insurance)

 It is possible to modify, or add to an existing policy to give a driver the same policy terms they enjoy on their own car when they drive other cars — such as borrowed cars and rentals.
 This is “non-owner coverage.”
 In provinces such as British Columbia, Manitoba, and Saskatchewan, a driver can buy this as a standalone policy.
 In other provinces such as Ontario, you can only buy this insurance as an add-on to your own auto insurance policy.
 Drivers who rent or borrow cars regularly might consider this option if they want to carry more liability coverage.
-Let’s say you visit a friend in BC, and you’re from Ontario, and you borrow their car and are in an accident.
+Let’s say you visit a friend in BC, and you’re from Ontario, and you borrow their car and are in a car accident.
 If the damages cost more than their car insurance policy limits, the remaining costs will fall on the you.
 In such cases, additional non-owner coverage would be beneficial as an endorsement to your Ontario car insurance quotes.

 Driving someone else’s car in Ontario